George Owens

 In recent times, Nueces County has continued to grow and evolve.
 The county's economy has diversified, with tourism, oil and gas, and the military being major contributors.
 The region boasts numerous attractions, including beautiful coastal beaches, cultural sites, and a vibrant culinary scene.
 Today, Nueces County remains an important and thriving part of Texas' history and economy.

-This timeline provides a condensed summary of the historical journey of Nueces County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Nueces County, Texas.

 • 1836 - Nueces County is established as one of the original counties in the Republic of Texas.